videoDAC/streaming-back-end/README.md

 ffmpeg -re -f lavfi -i testsrc=size=426x240:rate=30,format=yuv420p -f lavfi -i sine -threads 1 -c:v libx264 -b:v 10000k -preset ultrafast -x264-params keyint=30 -strict -2 -c:a aac -f flv rtmp://127.0.0.1:1935/{your-key}
 ```

+Note: When you restart the `-broadcaster`, this process will die.
 Note: `{your-key}` must be a string of text, without spaces.

 If you test again using the Test Suite and the same `{your-key}`, you should see that the platform is working.